There aren't any images for this school. Be the first to show your picture to thousands of people!

 Introduction

-American Military University is a member of the nationally accredited American Public University System and provides distance learning opportunities to the people who serve our country via serving in the military.
-AMU has students located all over the world but focuses intensely on providing the highest quality education to each and every student that it serves.
-Students attending AMU may earn undergraduate and graduate degrees as well as professional certificates on their own time and at their own pace.
-AMU provides numerous support systems and highly qualified professors in order for each student to have the highest chance of success.
+Founded in 1991, American Military University (AMU) is a member of the nationally accredited American Public University System and provides distance learning opportunities to the people who serve our country in the military.
+As an online school, the university has students located all over the world.
+Students may earn undergraduate and graduate degrees as well as professional certificates on their own time and at their own pace.
+The university strives to create a learning environment that is relevant to the career that the student has chosen.
+Areas of strength include intelligence, homeland security and criminal justice.

 Academics